-The Marine Monitoring program, led by the Great Barrier Reef Marine Park Authority (GBRMPA), monitors the health of the inshore Great Barrier Reef including water quality, sea grass and coral reef ecosystems, specifically passive pesticides.
+The Marine Monitoring program, led by the Great Barrier Reef Marine Park Authority (GBRMPA), monitors the health of the inshore Great Barrier Reef by testing water quality including specifically checking for passive pesticides and monitoring sea grass and coral reef ecosystems.
 Data collected from the MMP is combined with data collected at the paddock and catchment level to produce the annual Great Barrier Report card.

 In the Mackay Whitsunday region Reef Catchments contributes to the marine monitoring program through the deployment and retrieval of pesticide samplers at three sites within the region.
-The samplers sit just off the coast adjacent to major rivers and passively absorb pesticides in the water and provide information of what pesticides are present and at what concentrations
+The samplers sit just off the coast adjacent to major rivers and passively absorb pesticides in the water and provide information of what pesticides are present and at what concentrations.

-Pesticides from agricultural land uses are being detected in the marine environment with the Mackay Whitsunday sites historically recording the highest concentrations.
+Pesticides from agricultural land uses are being detected in the marine environment with the Mackay Whitsunday sites providing historical records of areas with the highest concentrations.

 The program is vitally important in understanding the health of the marine environment across the whole Great Barrier Reef Catchment, including the Mackay Whitsunday region.
 Data is limited, so every sample is important.
 Retrieving pesticide sampler